A Generalised Theory of Proportionality in Collective Decision Making: Proportional Approval Voting

 Let us denote by $\Delta(c, c')$ the change in the PAV score obtained by swapping some $c\in W$ with some $c'\in C$.
 We know that for each such pair of candidates we have $\Delta(c, c') \leq 0$ (as otherwise $W$ would not be an outcome maximizing PAV score).
-Let us estimate the following expression:
+Let us estimate the following expression, which describe the sum of the score change if we swap each time a different element of $W$:

 Swapping a pair of candidates can be viewed as a two step process, where first we remove one candidate from $W$ and then we add one.
 Let us first estimate the sum of decreases of the PAV score due to removing candidates.
-For each voter having $x > 0$ representatives in $W$, we can subtract $x$ times the score of $\nicefrac{1}{x}$.
+As we removed each candidate exactly once, for each voter having $x > 0$ representatives in $W$, we can subtract $x$ times the score of $\nicefrac{1}{x}$.
 Let us denote by $S_0\subseteq S$ the subset of voters from $S$ who have no representatives in $W$.
 Hence, the total decrease may be equal to $n-|S_0|$ at most.

 \allowdisplaybreaks Now after additions of new candidates to the committee, the PAV score increases in total by at least:

 Intuitively, for each voter $i\in S$, if the removed candidate was from $W\cap A_i$, we add the $(|W\cap A_i|)$th candidate supported by her, otherwise we add the $(|W\cap A_i|+1)$th candidate supported by her.